cnjinhao/nana-handbook/README.md

 # Nana Handbook
-The Nana Handbook is intend to illustrate the basic knowledge about rapid GUI programming with Nana C++ Library.
+The Nana Handbook is intended to illustrate the basic knowledge about rapid GUI programming with Nana C++ Library.

 ## Get Started
 Directly open the `Nana Handbook.md`.